29 Easy Dinner Recipes for Two That Feel Homemade and Special

 14) Tuna Melt Quesadillas

-Mix one 5 ounce can of tuna (drained) with 2 tablespoons mayonnaise, 1 teaspoon Dijon mustard, 1 tablespoon finely diced red onion or pickle, salt, and pepper.
-Lay a flour tortilla in a skillet over medium heat.
-On one half, layer 1/3 cup shredded sharp cheddar, the tuna salad, sliced tomato, and another 1/3 cup of cheese.
-Fold the empty half over.
-Cook 2-3 minutes per side, pressing lightly with a spatula.
-Done when the outside is deeply golden and crisp and the cheese is fully melted (peek by lifting a corner).
-Cut into wedges.
-Make a second quesadilla.
-Serve with pickle spears.
+Take one drained 5-ounce can of tuna and mix it with 2 tablespoons of mayonnaise, 1 teaspoon of Dijon mustard, 1 tablespoon of finely diced red onion or pickle, and season with salt and pepper.
+Heat a skillet over medium heat and place a flour tortilla inside.
+On one half of the tortilla, add 1/3 cup of shredded sharp cheddar, the prepared tuna salad, sliced tomatoes, and top with another 1/3 cup of cheese.
+Fold over the empty half.
+Cook for 2 to 3 minutes on each side while applying gentle pressure with a spatula to ensure even cooking.
+To check for doneness, lift a corner to see if the tortilla has a golden brown and crunchy exterior while ensuring the cheese is fully melted.
+Cut the tortilla into wedges and repeat the process to create a second quesadilla.
+To complete the meal, add pickle spears as a side.

 15) Garlic Butter Pasta